dhananjaygr/Microsoft-defender-for-Endpoint/Instructions/Labs/Lab-01.md

 ### Task 4: Create Baseline Policies

-The Windows Intune security baseline provides a comprehensive set of recommended settings needed to securely configure devices running Windows, including browser settings, PowerShell settings, and settings for some security features like Microsoft Defender Antivirus.
+In this task, your objective is to implement the Windows Intune security baseline, which offers a comprehensive set of recommended settings essential for securely configuring devices running Windows.
+This includes configuring browser settings, PowerShell configurations, and specific settings for security features such as Microsoft Defender Antivirus.

 1. Open another tab and browse to the [Microsoft Intune admin center](https://intune.microsoft.com/?ref=AdminCenter#home).